Anmol1696/Thumbnailify/README.md

 ### Deployment
 - Docker-compose
-- k8s deployments (deployed on MiniKube with scaling)
+- k8s deployments (deployed on MiniKube with scaling) (FUTURE WORK)

 ## Web Server
 Using Aiohttp, use header with `Content-type:image/*` to specify the header